-Singapore’s healthcare system may be one of the best in the world, but it can still be complicated to understand even for the best of us.
-While the government provides MediShield Life insurance for us, private companies help to extend this basic universal coverage with their Integrated Shield Plans.
-Find out everything you need to know about Integrated Shield Plans in this easy-to-understand Homage guide!
+Singapore’s healthcare system may be one of the best in the world, but it can still be complicated to understand, especially when it comes to financing your healthcare.
+While the government provides MediShield Life insurance for us, private companies help to extend this basic universal coverage with their Integrated Shield Plans (IPs).
+Find out everything you need to know about these plans in our guide below!

 Enjoy subsidised home care services with Homage! ✅